 - 1. Evidence of electricity purchases: - a.
 For all sources, Good Energy accounts for renewable sourced electricity purchases as being evidenced by the use of REGOs as approved under the FMD Regulations - 2.
 Supply data: - a.
-Total electricity supplied within the disclosure period is as determined under the Renewables Obligation methodology, provided by Ofgem. - 3.
+Total electricity supplied within the disclosure period is as determined under the Renewables Obligation methodology2, provided by Ofgem. - 3.
 Fuel Mix Disclosure calculation overview and method: - a.
 The data we use: - i.
-For the purpose of benchmarking our 100% renewable fuel mix, we use the annually updated national FMD data published by DECC. - ii.
+For the purpose of benchmarking our 100% renewable fuel mix, we use the annually updated national FMD data published by DECC3. - ii.
 As evidence of our 100% renewably sourced generation, we use REGOs as required by the FMD regulations.
 100% of REGOs are obtained from PPAs with a renewable energy generator based in Great Britain. - iii.
 As evidence of the volume of electricity we supply during the compliance period, we use the Renewable Obligation methodology. - b.
-Overall Fuel Mix calculations - i.
-In preparing our FMD, Good Energy ensures that our fuel mix is 100% renewable by holding at REGOs equivalent to at least 100% of our supply volume over the compliance period. - ii.
-For the avoidance of doubt, as all of Good Energy's electricity purchases and electricity generation is sourced from embedded generation, we do not apply a Transmission and distribution loss factor as described within the FMD regulations.
+Overall Fuel Mix calculations - In preparing our FMD, Good Energy ensures that our fuel mix is 100% renewable by holding at REGOs equivalent to at least 100% of our supply volume over the compliance period. - ii.
+Time based matching approach to be verified to ensure the amount of energy generated matches the usage of customers on a half hourly basis throughout 2022-2023.
+Customer's energy demands are tracked alongside generation and analysed at half hour intervals to see if the demand has been met for that time period.
+An overall percentage is calculated from the Volume of Energy that met the energy demand.